4 Major CF Moto Starter Problems (Easy Solutions)

 5. Noisy Starter

-Possible Causes: Unusual noises during startup could indicate damaged gears or a loose starter motor.
+Unusual noises during startup could indicate damaged gears or a loose starter motor.
+Here are a few problems of noisy starters.

 If you encounter any of these starter problems, here are some DIY troubleshooting steps you can take: